Walter Nash: Minister of Finance

 Immediately following Labour's re-election at the 1938 general election New Zealand experienced an exchange crisis with its reserves of sterling funds falling.
 The orthodox economic response given to the government to call up overdrafts and cut spending to reduce demand and increase unemployment was rejected by the government.
-Nash instead stated the government would react by introducing exchange controls and import selection which he stated in January 1939 would allow the country to maintain its living standards while ensuring the country could live within its income.
-Nash was already well familiar with exchange controls systems, having studied the Danish system while in Europe in 1937 and had wished to implement them in New Zealand earlier, but thought they was no immediate need until now.
+Nash instead stated the government would react by introducing exchange controls and import selection which he said in January 1939 would allow the country to maintain its living standards while ensuring the country could live within its income.
+He was already well familiar with exchange controls systems, having studied the Danish system while in Europe in 1937 and had wished to implement them in New Zealand earlier.
 Other colleagues (such as John A. Lee and Mark Woolf Silverstone) felt the main reason this decision had been delayed was to not frighten voters too soon ahead of the election with radical economic repositioning.
 Prime Minister Savage informed the public that exchange controls were introduced to 'insulate' the country from unfair overseas competition and to encourage industrial development locally.

-Nash's proposals (which conflicted with agreements at 1932's British Empire Economic Conference) to control primary produce marketing and make trade agreements so as to determine what would be imported and in what quantities were criticised strongly abroad even being labelled as 'economic totalitarianism' by a British Department of Overseas Trade memorandum.
-In the immediate period before the exchange controls system could be established, borrowing would be necessary and Nash returned to Britain in April 1939 to seek loans and to reassure (in vain) that existing British exports would not be harmed.
-He spent over two months in negotiations to hostile officials who were fearful of losing New Zealand as an export market.
+Nash's proposals to control primary produce marketing and restrict imports were strongly criticised abroad.
+They conflicted with agreements at 1932's British Empire Economic Conference and were labelled as 'economic totalitarianism' by a British Department of Overseas Trade memorandum.
+In the immediate period before the exchange controls system could be established, borrowing was necessary.
+Nash returned to Britain in April 1939 to seek loans and to reassure the British government (in vain) that existing British exports would not be harmed.
+He spent over two months in negotiations with hostile officials who were fearful of losing New Zealand as an export market.
 Nash attempted to compromise suggesting that British manufacturers could take advantage of import regulations by establishing branch factories in New Zealand.
-This proposal, that British manufacturers should export themselves rather than their products, a method Nash thought New Zealand could industrialize with minimal need for borrowing, was rejected.
-Eventually he secured loan of £16 million, but was subject to very harsh terms, which required it to be repaid in five annual instalments.
+This proposal, that British manufacturers should export themselves rather than their products, was rejected.
+It was a method by which Nash thought New Zealand could industrialise with minimal need for borrowing.
+Nash eventually secured a loan of £16 million, but it was subject to very harsh terms, requiring repayment in five annual instalments.
 Many British newspapers wrote that the terms were "impossibly onerous; indeed blackmailing."